pungggi/bc_al_upgradeassistant/README.md

 - `BC AL Upgrade Assistant: Split C/AL Objects from File`: Splits C/AL objects from a text file
 - `BC AL Upgrade Assistant: Run Claude AI Prompt`: Select and run a Claude AI prompt
 - `BC AL Upgrade Assistant: Set Default Claude Model`: Change the default Claude model with a dropdown menu
+- `BC/AL: Generate Documentation References Summary` - Creates a summary report of all documentation references in the workspace, with both file and ID-based views along with status statistics

 ## Getting Started